gitleris/gitleris/README.md

-# I am Adolf Gitler
+# I am Adolf Gitler 🕎

-I have come for your repositories
+I have come for your repositories 🕍

-And I _will_ submit pull requests.
+And I _will_ submit pull requests.🥯

-Vive le France
+ Vive le France ✡️